Window violation records instances where the candidate tries to move out of the test window.

 Note: While creating a coding test, we do not recommend you to enable this option.

 Does the proctoring and window violation details show up in the reports?

-In the candidate report the window violation and time violation details can be seen in the summary and the proctoring details tabs.
+Apart from this, you can also view the analysis in detail in the report.
 The window and time violation details are displayed for each question under the questions tab as well.

 In case of any queries, please mail us on firstname.lastname@example.org